k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 ---

-# Wrapping up
+# Wrapping Up

-That's it for this entry, we have made tremendous progress at **Kinho’s Homelab**!
-We went ahead and installed **k3s** and unified our network stack with **Cilium**.
+That's it for this entry!
+We have made tremendous progress at **Kinho’s Homelab**.
+We installed **k3s** and unified our network stack with **Cilium**.

-We now have our own **orchestration platform**, but its looking a little empty.
-In our next entry, we will start to setup some applications to run in the cluster and some of **Cilium** features to get services.
+We now have our own **orchestration platform**, but it’s looking a little empty.
+Not only that, but many of our installations to the cluster have been manual, we certainly need to improve this.
+In the next entry, we will start setting up some applications to run in the cluster, and work on transitioning into a **GitOps workflow**!

 ---